oven-baked pork chops in a white ceramic roasting tray

 Pork tenderloin and loin chops, in particular, are lean cuts high in protein, lower in saturated fat compared to beef, and rich in iron, zinc, selenium, and B-complex vitamins.

 With just one oven-baked pork chop, you can take your daily recommendation of vitamin B12.
-Have a look of this comprehensive guide about B12 for the importance of it and how to obtain it, regardless of dietary restrictions or preferences.

 What matters most is how it’s prepared: baked instead of fried, seasoned with spices and herbs instead of salt-heavy sauces, and served alongside vegetables, whole grains, and good fats – just like in this recipe.